LS-Instruments/Async-Methods-Actor/README.md

 ### Create Async Messages

-In order to use the **Async Methods Actor** in your code you have to implement methods and the corresponding messages.
-As an example add two methods to the **Async Methods Actors** just created:
+In order to add some meaningful functionalities to the **Async Methods Actors** that you created you have to implement methods and the corresponding messages to be able to call them.
+As an example, add two methods to the **Async Methods Actors** just created:

 ![new methods](media/quick-start/new-methods.png)